open-telemetry/opentelemetry-cpp/examples/simple_sampler/README.md

 // A Parent-Or-Else sampler with a delegate AlwaysOn sampler.
 // This sampler requires SpanContext, so is not yet fully functional. auto parent_or_else_sampler = std::make_shared<ParentOrElseSampler>(always_on_sampler);
+// A Probability sampler with a 50% chance of sampling.
+// This sampler requires SpanContext, so is not yet fully functional. auto probabiltiy_sampler = std::make_shared<ProbabilitySampler>(0.5);
 ```

 ### Constructing a Tracer Provider with a sampler